ska-telescope/ska-low-cbf-cnic-sw/README.md

 ## eth\_interface\_rate

-Monitor the transmit & recieve rates on an ethernet interface.
+Monitor the transmit & receive rates on an ethernet interface.

 **Warnings**
 * uses the sudo command